 - You are comfortable creating relational database models, and preferably have some experience with Postgresql.

 - You have experience writing code for web APIs and know what HTTP status codes to use when.
-You know when to use POST vs PUT requests and some REST API concepts.
-Maybe you’ve even dipped a toe into GraphQL APIs.
+Maybe you have dipped a toe into GraphQL APIs.

 - You know some linux and aren’t afraid to SSH into a server to check out what’s going at the operating system level.
 Checking disk usage, running processes, or tailing logs.

 - You have experience with the Elastic stack (Elasticsearch, Logstash, Kibana, Beats).

 - Not afraid to learn and work with tools, languages, and environments you’re not familiar with.

 - Ability to figure things out, find a solution, and get stuff done.